 By Warren Lind

 Knives are the most common, but this also includes hatchets, axes, swords, kukris, machetes, tomahawks, spears and the list goes on and on.
-It is unlikely that the average citizen is aware of the vast diversity of bladed weapons, which are probably mankind’s second weapon development (following the caveman’s impact weapon, the club).
-(For an overview of the variety of bladed weapons, see www.smkw.com and www.ltspecpro.com.)
+It’s unlikely that the average citizen is aware of the vast diversity of bladed weapons, which are probably mankind’s second weapon development (following the caveman’s impact weapon, the club).

 Second, bladed weapons can easily sever an artery in a leg, arm or neck: unless medical intervention is immediate, the person will bleed to death very quickly.
 Third, bladed weapons can pierce a vital organ.
 Last but not least, a puncture wound to the chest can cause an acute pneumothorax (collapsed lung), which can be fatal.

-Bladed attacks occur all around the world but are rarely reported in our mainstream news media.
-Britain also, which has very strict gun controls, has seen a frightening increase in knife attacks over the last several years.
+Bladed attacks occur all around the world but are rarely reported extensively in our mainstream news media.
+Britain, with its strict gun control laws, has seen significant increases in knife attacks over the last several years.

-Serial killers frequently prefer knives, as there is no forensic evidence such as bullets or shell casings and no unnecessary sound.
-Bladed weapons are cheaper and easier to obtain than firearms, and do not require the rigorous licensing process for purchase or permitting to carry.
-You are very likely face an attacker armed with a blade during a robbery, rape or home invasion.
+Serial killers frequently prefer knives as there is no forensic evidence left behind such as bullets or shell casings and no unnecessary sound when they’re used.
+Bladed weapons are cheaper and easier to obtain than firearms, and don’t require the rigorous licensing process for purchase or permitting to carry.
+You’re very likely face an attacker armed with a blade during a robbery, rape or home invasion.

 Mass shooters can be stopped by determined unarmed persons, either when their guns jam (as they often do with inexperienced shooters), they run out of ammo, or they have to reload.
-If the defender knows how to properly grab a pistol (revolver or semi-auto), it cannot fire the next round.
+If the defender knows how to properly grab a pistol, it can’t fire the next round.
 There is also a physical limit to how many guns and how much ammo one person can carry.
-By contrast, bladed weapons don’t usually break, they don’t run out of ammo, and they need not be reloaded.
+By contrast, bladed weapons don’t usually break, they don’t jam, they don’t run out of ammo, and they never need not be reloaded.

-Imagine trying to stop a determined attacker who has a bladed weapon in each hand and 8 more on his body.
-I don’t see how, unless you have a gun and he is farther away than 21 feet.
+Imagine trying to stop a determined attacker who has a bladed weapon in each hand and a few more on his body.
+I don’t see how, unless you have a gun and he’s farther away than 21 feet.
 Pepper spray may slow him down and allow you to escape.
-However, criminals who are highly motivated, under the influence of drugs or alcohol, or mentally ill can attack right through both pepper spray and TASER defense.
+However, criminals who are highly motivated, under the influence of drugs or alcohol, or mentally ill can attack right through both pepper spray and TASER charges.

-Despite the delineation of the “21-foot rule” by police officer Dennis Tueller in 1983, the media and public are still under the delusion that an attacker with bladed weapons should be reasoned with, shot with pepper spray or shot with a TASER, as if responding with a firearm is disproportional.
-If “ignorance is bliss”, then these ignorant advocates of “non-lethal means” are hoping that God really does protect fools.
+Despite the lessons of the “21-foot rule” by police officer Dennis Tueller, the media and public are still under the delusion that an attacker with bladed weapons should be reasoned with, shot with pepper spray or TASERed, as if responding with a firearm is somehow disproportional.
+If ignorance is bliss, then these ignorant advocates of “non-lethal means” are hoping that God really does protect fools.

-Some bladed weapons— notably Tanto knives and tactical tomahawks, can break through auto glass and cut through the steel doors of cars like a table knife cuts through hot butter.
-Also, there are knives make out of hard nylon that can be sharpened and are not picked up by metal detectors.
-If you think you are safe in a “NO WEAPONS ALLOWED” building where every visitor has gone through a metal detector, think again.
+Some bladed weapons like Tanto knives and tactical tomahawks, can break through auto glass and even cut through the steel doors of cars like a table knife cuts through butter.
+Also, there are knives make of nylon that can be sharpened and aren’t picked up by metal detectors.
+If you think you’re safe in a “NO WEAPONS ALLOWED” zone where every visitor has gone through a metal detector, think again.

-Crime is caused by defects in morality and mindset, not by weapons—any more than pens cause libel.
+Crime is caused by defects in morality and mindset, not by weapons.
+Pens don’t cause libel and neither knives or guns kill people.
 Murder has been with us since Cain killed Abel.
-Those who want to protect themselves and family members should be on guard against criminals and terrorists who utilize bladed weapons, not just firearms or clubs.
+Those who want to protect themselves and their family should be on guard against criminals and terrorists who utilize bladed weapons, not just firearms or clubs.